10 Major Historical Battles Which Shaped The Tumultuous Viking Age

 In the end, the clash resulted in a key victory for King Eric, the demise of Styrbjörn, and a powerful defeat for the order of the Jomsviking mercenary warriors.

 The Battle of Hjörungavágr was a semi-legendary naval clash between the warships under the command of Earl Haakon Sigurdarson (the de facto leader of early medieval Norway during the late 10th century) and a consistent number of vessels pertaining to the Jomsvikings.

-Although the precise location of the battle is quite debatable, it is assumed that the warships confronted on the turbulent waters off the coast of district Sunnmøre (South Møre) from present day Møre og Romsdal county, western Norway, in circa 986.
+Although the precise location of the battle is quite debatable, it is assumed that the warships confronted on the turbulent waters off the coast of the district of Sunnmøre (South Møre), from present-day Møre og Romsdal county, western Norway, in circa 986.

 It was a maritime battle of considerable proportions, given the fact that 180 ships fought for Earl Haakon Sigurdarson and 60 ones for the Jomsvikings.
 The outcome of the battle was a consolidation of Haakon Sigurdarson’s rule over early medieval Norway as the 10th century came to an end.